dev-nowornet/Laravel-5.8-AWS-Amazon-Cloud9-Installation-Cloud9/README.md

-# Laravel-5.8-AWS-Amazon-Cloud9-Installation-LINUX
+# Laravel-5.8-AWS-Amazon-Cloud9-Installation-UBUNTU
-Laravel installation on cloud9 AWS Amazon LINUX environment (not for UBUNTU env.)
+Laravel installation on cloud9 AWS Amazon UBUNTU environment (not for LINUX env.)
 Use this command in one line on the cloud9 workspace console:

-` wget "https://raw.githubusercontent.com/dev-nowornet/Laravel-5.8-AWS-Amazon-Cloud9-Installation-LINUX/master/LINUX_LARAVEL.sh" && bash LINUX_LARAVEL.sh `
+` wget "https://raw.githubusercontent.com/dev-nowornet/Laravel-5.8-AWS-Amazon-Cloud9-Installation-UBUNTU/master/UBUNTU_LARAVEL.sh" && bash UBUNTU_LARAVEL.sh `